wywy-vietnam/general/welcome/welcome1.md

 - Score 8/10: Over 6hours, use English, and **never** use my country language.
 - Score 9/10: Over 8hours, use English, and **never** use my country language.
 - Score 10/10: Over 12hours, use English. and **never** use my country language.

+## Challenger-TIER
+It is the purpose of being native.